Best Time of Year for Lateral Partner Moves | Legal Careers

 Market Timing Creates Strategic Windows

 The strongest window runs January through March.
 Firms have fresh budgets, partners are thinking strategically about growth, and many laterals become available after receiving year-end bonuses.
-In high-growth markets like Charlotte, where firms like Robinson Bradshaw and Moore & Van Allen are aggressively expanding, this period sees the most activity.
+In growing Southeast markets like Charlotte, several established firms have publicly signaled expansion in recent years — though verify any specific firm's current hiring posture directly.

 Post-Bonus Season: January-March Advantages